 I want to be able to complete pre-export preparations for companion animals.
 What training/accreditation do I require?

 There is no APAV Operational Program for companion animal export veterinarians.
 The Department of Agriculture, Water and the Environment made changes to the requirements for veterinarians preparing companion animals for export in early 2018.
 Please refer to their website for more information.

 I want to export reproductive animal material from Australia.
 What training/accreditation do I require?

 A veterinarian who is fully registered in their state – and wishes to collect embryos must have successfully completed the APAV accreditation as a pre requisite before he/she can apply for accreditation from AVA’s Australian Reproduction Veterinarians special interest group.
 They conduct a written exam and some practical modules as well.
 It’s best to speak to AVA (best contact person: Anne Cover) if you need further details about their accreditation process.
 The written exam includes a section on export procedures.
 For enquiries and general information about preparing reproductive material for export please contact the Australian Government Department of Agriculture, Fisheries and Forestry.

 What qualification do I need to export horses overseas?

 There are no specific accreditation requirements for veterinarian to prepare horses for export.
-For enquiries related to preparing horses for export please contact your regional Australian Government Department of Agriculture and Water Resources Animal Export office.
+For enquiries related to preparing horses for export please contact your regional Australian Government Department of Agriculture, Fisheries and Forestry Animal Export office.

 What qualifications do I need to participate in the Q-Alpaca program?